Skip to main content

 I went into the conference thinking the central challenge was capability.
 That non-profits needed more knowledge, more tools, more technical skills.
 That is partially true, and it is what the Mission Multiplier Program is designed to address.

 What I left understanding more clearly is that the deeper challenge is confidence.
-The sector is not frozen because it does not know that AI and modern technology infrastructure exist, or because it doubts they could help.
+The sector knows that AI and modern technology infrastructure exist, and does not doubt they could help.
 It is frozen because the risk of getting it wrong feels larger than the cost of staying stuck.
 Every conversation about AI adoption eventually arrives at: but what about data privacy?
-Every conversation about system modernization eventually arrives at: but what if we choose the wrong platform?
+Every conversation about system modernisation eventually arrives at: but what if we choose the wrong platform?

 These are legitimate concerns.
-They deserve real answers, not reassurances.
+They deserve real answers.

 What Jason Shim's Minimum Viable Policy framework offers — and what I believe is the sector's most urgent need right now — is a path out of the freeze that does not require perfect information.
 You do not need a complete AI governance framework before you can do anything.
 You need a working set of principles, a designated internal leader accountable for technology decisions, and the willingness to take one informed step at a time.

-The organizations leaving the conference with momentum were the ones who had stopped waiting to have everything figured out.
+The organisations leaving the conference with momentum were the ones who had stopped waiting to have everything figured out.

 1. 1